 In recent years the Academy has developed a programme of woodworking courses which are not boat-related but are based on the same philosophy as the boat building training; intensive and highly practical development of skills.
-In the same way that ‘long’ boat building course students learn by building boats, 12 week ‘Woodworking Skills’ students design and make a piece of furniture as part of their course.
-In partnership with awarding body PIABC the Academy has developed and delivers a level 3 Diploma ‘Woodworking Skills incorporating Furniture Design’ which is mapped against the Qualifications and Credit Framework and certificated by the awarding body).
+In the same way that ‘long’ boat building course students learn by building boats, 12 week Fine Woodworking students design and make a piece of furniture as part of their course.
+In partnership with awarding body PIABC the Academy has developed and delivers a level 3 Diploma ‘Fine Woodworking incorporating Furniture Design’ which is mapped against the Qualifications and Credit Framework and certificated by the awarding body).

 All courses are full-time, working from 0830 to 1730, five days a week.
 Classes are under the direct supervision of at least one Instructor at all times during the working week.
 Students also have access to workshops in the evening and at weekends.
 The Academy does not close for the summer.